One poem from each collection 1982 onwards

 The kids could hum The Kids are Alright

-In Townshend clobber before they could crawl.
+in Townshend clobber before they could crawl.

 With his all-time British record collection

-Wears his heart on an album sleeve.
+wears his heart on an album sleeve.

 A variety bill of not living legends;